leena-12/DSA-Cpp/README.md

 * Practice consistently on coding platforms such as **LeetCode**.
 * Prepare for technical interviews and online assessments.
 * Write clean, readable, and efficient C++ code.
+* Understand time and space complexity.
+* Learn how to optimize brute-force solutions.

 ---